services

 High-Resolution Scanning for Fine Art, Photographs and Transparencies

-Our scan back of choice is the PhaseOne, designed for digitizing art originals, dimensional sculptures, as well as stretched canveses and rare documents.
-It provides excellent color and reproduction accuracy.
-360 megabyte digital capture for artworks up to 10 feet wide results in the highest quality output in today's digital field.
+Our scan back of choice is the PhaseOne PowerPhase FX, offering record breaking features unmatched by any other camera back.
+Specifically designed for digitizing art originals, dimensional sculptures, as well as stretched canveses and rare documents, it provides excellent color and reproduction accuracy--capturing the finest details on even the largest originals.
+360 megabyte digital capture (8 bit RGB)/760 MB (48 bit RGB) for artworks up to 10 feet wide results in the highest quality output in today's digital field.

 2) Scans for photographs, slides, negatives or positive transparencies